 The report also stresses that most hacker attacks target small and medium-sized firms, with 60% going out of business in the next six months.
 Notably, healthcare facilities, like utilities, are part of critical infrastructure, which faces one of the highest levels of cyber risk exposure among industries.
 Safely storing and transferring sensitive patient identity and payment data requires proactive defense measures, creating a need for highly qualified IT security specialists whose supply on the job market is scarce.

 While personal data protection makes sense to alleviate patient concerns, it is also a legal mandate for all healthcare providers dealing with sensitive information.
 Implementing new digital technologies needs to happen in compliance with regulations such as HIPAA, which may affect both its timeframe and costs considering additional training of employees.
-Thankfully, many medical software vendors and developers today offer fully compliant digital solutions.
+Thankfully, many medical software vendors and developers today offer fully compliant digital healthcare solutions.

 One of the goals of digital transformation is usually to replace an organization's old and cumbersome IT systems with modern, user-friendly software.
 The problem is that the former systems may operate a healthcare provider's everyday critical processes, and even a brief disruption to their work may have substantial negative consequences.